Processori7/llm/readme.md

 Download the files [from here](https://github.com/Processori7/PyGetWindow/tree/experimental_Linux_support/src/pygetwindow)
 In your virtual environment, find the PyGetWindow folder and copy the new files there with the replacement.
 After that, try launching your application again.
 The code was tested on the latest version of Lubuntu with the latest versions of the Tkinter and CustomTkinter packages.
 In theory, the code can be run on other OCS with X-lib support.
+## Example .env file/ Пример файла .env
+FONT_SIZE=15
+HOST=127.0.0.1
+PORT=8000
+MODEL=2
+IS_TRANSLATE=False
+IMG_FOLDER=My_img
+WRITE_HISTORY=True
+MODE=light
+DEFAULT_COLOR_THEM=green